questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 four workers and slows down at 16 workers.

-One key observation is that QuestDB handles high-cardinality better with more workers.
+One key observation is that QuestDB handles high-cardinality better with more threads.
 Conversely, when cardinality is low, fewer workers lead to an overall higher maximum throughput and a steeper drop in ingestion rates when going from 1M devices to 10M.
 The reason for lower maximum throughput when adding more workers is due to increased thread contention: